Danis98/Bogdanoff-Desktop/README.md

 |----|-----------|
 |CoinGecko|CRYPTO|

-#### Client
+#### Account Clients
-Clients look up balances and transactions for the specified accounts.
+Account clients look up balances and transactions for the specified accounts.
 Each site/API needs its own client usually

 Supported clients: